ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.73.0/manpages/registry unpublish.md

 ### SYNOPSIS
 ```
-ligo login
+ligo registry unpublish
 ```

 ### DESCRIPTION
-[BETA] Prompt the user for credentials to creates a login session with the registry server
+[BETA] Unpublishes a package from the registry

 ### FLAGS
 **--ligorc-path PATH**
 path to .ligorc file.

+**--package-name Name**
+of the package on which publish/unpublish is executed

+**--package-version Version**
+of the package on which publish/unpublish is executed

 **--registry URL**
 The url to a LIGO registry.